 | Percentage of Scheduled Maintenance Completed | Not publicly disclosed | Not publicly disclosed | Not publicly disclosed |

-Like other EU carriers, French Bee’s maintenance and continuing airworthiness programs operate within the EU regulatory framework (e.g., EASA Part-CAMO and the consolidated Air OPS rules), with oversight by DGAC/OSAC in France (FAA/DGAC letter, 2023).
+Like other EU carriers, French Bee’s maintenance and continuing airworthiness programs follow the EU regulatory framework.
+This includes EASA Part-CAMO and the Air OPS rules.
+DGAC/OSAC in France provides oversight.

 Safety Ratings and Certifications

-Safety ratings and certifications play a crucial role in establishing an airline’s credibility in the eyes of passengers and regulatory bodies alike.
-French Bee is a member of IATA and has been IOSA-registered since 2019 (ASN, 2019-10-13; IATA, 2020-12-14).
-In Europe, airlines operate under DGAC oversight while complying with EASA’s Air Operations regulation (EASA Air OPS, 2025-02-14).
+Safety ratings and certifications help build an airline’s credibility with passengers and regulators.
+French Bee belongs to IATA and has been IOSA-registered since 2019.
+In Europe, it operates under DGAC oversight while meeting EASA’s Air Operations regulation.

 Incident and Accident History

-When assessing an airline’s safety record, it is essential to consider its incident and accident history.
-French Bee has maintained an impressive track record since its establishment, with no fatal accidents reported.
-A notable serious incident occurred on 2020-02-04 at Paris-Orly (A350-900 F-HREV); BEA’s final report (July 2021) details the go-around deviations and recommendations, with the flight landing safely and no injuries (BEA report, 2021-07; SKYbrary, 2020).
+An airline’s incident and accident history matters when evaluating safety.
+French Bee has an impressive track record since it started.
+It reports no fatal accidents.
+A notable serious incident took place on 2020-02-04 at Paris-Orly with the A350-900 F-HREV.
+BEA’s final report from July 2021 explains the go-around deviations and offers recommendations.
+The flight landed safely with no injuries (BEA report, 2021-07; SKYbrary, 2020).

 Passenger Reviews and Feedback

-Passenger reviews provide valuable insights into an airline’s performance, particularly regarding safety perceptions.
-French Bee has garnered generally positive feedback from travelers regarding its safety measures and overall service quality.
-Many passengers have noted the professionalism of the flight crews and their adherence to safety protocols during flights.
+Passenger reviews offer useful insights into an airline’s performance, especially on safety.
+French Bee receives generally positive feedback from travelers about its safety measures and service quality.
+Many note the professionalism of the flight crews and how they follow safety protocols during flights.

-While individual experiences may vary, the overall sentiment among passengers suggests that French Bee is successfully instilling confidence in its commitment to safe air travel.
+Individual experiences vary, but the overall sentiment shows that French Bee builds confidence in safe air travel.

 Comparison with Other Airlines

-As air travel continues to evolve, French Bee’s commitment to maintaining a strong safety record while offering competitive pricing will likely play a crucial role in shaping its future success within the aviation industry.
+As air travel evolves, French Bee’s focus on a strong safety record alongside competitive pricing will likely shape its future success.

 FAQs